-Additionally, individual officer performance will be tracked to assure that officers are performing at a level commensurate with an identified standard as established by the TSO.
-Officers evaluated at lesser performance levels will be given an opportunity to improve performance.
+Additionally, agency performance will be tracked to assure that they are performing at a level commensurate with an identified standard as established by the TSO.
+Agencies evaluated at lesser performance levels will be given an opportunity to improve performance.
 If performance does not improve, continued participation will be disallowed.